Tacos Al Pastor

 I find I appreciate the al pastor more when it’s served with this kind of ratio of meat to tortilla, but of course, make your tacos any size you’d like.

-Cut vertically down the side of the meat trompo to remove thin slices.
+When ready to serve the al pastor pork tacos, cut vertically down the side of the meat trompo to remove thin slices.
+(See photo above).

 Place in either corn or flour tortillas and top with onions, cilantro, lime juice, and your favorite salsa.